 Please note that references to policy codes are included so that parents can refer to current board policy.
-The district's official policy manual is available for review in the district administration office, and an unofficial electronic copy is available at http://pol.tasb.org/Home/Index/395.
+The district's official policy manual is available for review in the district administration office http://pol.tasb.org/Home/Index/395.